Connect with others who understand.

 Written by Emily Wagner, M.S.

 Biologic drugs are made from living organisms.
-These drugs treat severe HS by selectively targeting the immune system, which helps to control inflammation.
+These drugs treat HS by targeting specific parts of the immune system, which helps control inflammation.

-In this article, we discuss the use of biologics for the treatment of HS, including existing and future treatment options.
+In this article, we’ll discuss the use of biologics for treating HS.

 What Is Hidradenitis Suppurativa?

-HS, also known as acne inversa, is an inflammatory skin disease that causes small, painful bumps to form under the skin.
-These form in areas where the skin rubs against itself, such as the groin, armpits, breasts, and buttocks.
+HS, also known as acne inversa, is an inflammatory skin disease that causes painful bumps under the skin.
+These often form in areas where skin rubs together, such as the groin, armpits, breasts, and buttocks.
 People with HS can develop pus-filled abscesses, sinus tracts (tunnels under the skin), and scarring.

-HS is thought to be caused by blocked hair follicles, in addition to chronic inflammation.
-However, the exact cause of the condition is unknown.
-Many people with HS have increased levels of inflammatory markers known as cytokines, which can be managed using biologic treatment.
+While the exact cause of HS is unknown, it is thought to be caused by blocked hair follicles and chronic (long-term) inflammation.
+Many people with HS have higher levels of inflammatory markers known as cytokines, which biologics can help control.

 How Do Biologics Work?